Rocky Gorge Rugby: Foundation

 Gorge's original jerseys were supposed to be black and silver.
-At the time, everyone wore long sleeve Maxmore jerseys and the only two places to get them were Matt Godek and Leatherballs (now defunct).
+At the time, everyone wore long sleeve Maxmore jerseys, and the only two places to get them were Matt Godek and Leatherballs (now defunct).
 Leatherballs had a team set of forest green jerseys that they sold the team cheap, so Gorge started off wearing solid forest green jerseys.

 Rocky Gorge officially was founded in 1986.
 To gain legitimacy and enter an organized union, Gorge petitioned to become an associate member of the Potomac Rugby Union (PRU).
-The initial attempt was denied and the club was informed it would take two years to gain membership.
+The initial attempt was denied, and the club was informed it would take two years to gain membership.
 Owens began scheduling matches with other clubs with the goal of improving its play.
-The team gradually began to get better, but the PRU blackballed the team for not following its guidelines and waiting for membership.
+The PRU blackballed the team for not following its guidelines and waiting for membership.
 Owens and Bleichner cleared up the issues with the PRU and were accepted into the union in less than the two-year waiting period as a Division II club.

-Gorge's first coach was Terry Kernan, a Frostbrug graduate that knew how to run a club.
-Kernan eventually turned the reigns over to Chris Lee, another Frostburg alum, who had a positive impact on the club.
-That impact turned into wins and Gorge won the PRU in 1991.
+Gorge's first coach was Terry Kernan, a Frostburg graduate.
+Kernan eventually turned the reigns over to Chris Lee, another Frostburg alum.
+That impact turned into wins, and Gorge won the PRU in 1991.
 At Nationals, Gorge lost to the Fairfield Yankees.
 After the 1993 season, a number of players retired.
-With players retiring or stepping away for various reasons, Gorge needed to grow to compete with the other clubs in the union and a merger with another local team was explored.